What do financial planners do

 If you’re in need of help, don’t have the time or interest in making these decisions, it would be a good time to schedule an appointment with a financial planner.
 While that may seem obvious, you may feel that you can’t afford a planner, are embarrassed by the situation you’re currently in, or are unsure we’d actually be able to help.

 Yet, you may be surprised there are planners that charge a retainer or subscription fee with no account minimums.
 And regardless of the shape, you’re currently in, we get more satisfaction out of successfully helping clients build a better financial foundation and future than any embarrassment you might feel.
 It’s our job to help people!
-Lastly, no matter how savvy you may have been with your finances, an outside opinion always seems to find something that can be improved.
-Financial planners actually encourage each other to have a financial planner of their own for this very reason.
-There are biases that arise when planning for yourself.

 Check, check, and check.
 When deciding whether to seek out financial advice, it typically starts with solving some sort of quantitative issue.
 However, financial planners help with more beyond solving the financial mathematical puzzles presented to them which we’ll dive into next.

-Articulating Goals
+Articulating Financial Goals

 The whole point of financial planning is to help clients articulate, track, and eventually realize their goals.
 Sure, investing and making money from investments is great, but the question that arises is what is the purpose of my money?
 What do you want to use the money for to accomplish, experience, or provide for in your life?